top of page

 Search

-Can Too Much Sitting Cause My Neck Pain?
+Can Too Much Sitting Be Causing My Neck Pain?

 Your body was NOT designed to sit all day.
+Increased periods of sitting tends to lead to increased slouching.
 Slouching increases the forces transmitted through your neck exponentially.
 When we sit for long periods, the muscles that support our spine start shutting down, making it harder to support our bodies.
 Then, these muscles and joints can feel stiff and sore.

 The dictionary definition of static is,